In some cases, options other than blood product transfusions may be used.

 Patients getting surgery sometimes need transfusions to replace blood lost during or after the operation.
 Sometimes this lost blood can be “salvaged” or saved by collecting it with a special machine and giving it back into the patient.

-Giving a person back his or her own blood is called an autologous transfusion.
+Giving a person back their own blood is called an autologous transfusion.
 It cuts down on the need for transfusions from other donors.
 But some studies have found tumor cells in blood salvaged during cancer operations, and this isn’t something that can be done for all patients.
 (Another type of autologous transfusion is described in Donating Blood.)

 So far, there is no real substitute for human blood.
 But researchers are working to develop a liquid that can carry oxygen and replace blood, at least for a short time, in certain situations.

 Some products being tested can do some of the work of red blood cells, such as carrying oxygen to tissues, but cannot replace the many other functions of human blood.